aqua vs testrail

 Dashboards

-• Use all data of the workspace
+• Use all workspace data including custom fields

 • Create private and shared dashboards

-• Choose between various types of graphs
+• Choose between various graph types

 Testrail-logo